girirajdaga/skill-a-thon/README.md

 Solution is leveraging open source code

-Sunbird RC (self-hosted) - Digital Public Good Affinidi-core-sdk as a managed hosted instance on https://build.affinidi.com/docs/api DSEP Network powered by BECKN protocol
+- Sunbird RC (self-hosted) - Digital Public Good
+- Affinidi-core-sdk which is Open Source Typescript library for credentials wallet and verification of VCs; for the prototype we used this as a managed hosted instance on https://build.affinidi.com/docs/api
+- DSEP Network powered by BECKN protocol

 ## Developer guide